-3.1.6 Short data message
+A5-3.1.6 Short data message

-See § 4.2.5, Annex 4.

-3.1.7 Data session
+The short data message refers to the data transfer protocol used for transmission of the payload in a single burst on RAC or ASC channel.A5-3.1.7 Data session

 A VDE-SAT data session is a managed data transfer using assigned resources.
 A data session is uniquely identified by a source, destination MMSI combination and Session ID.